IndomieGorengSatu/Mie/README.md

-## How does a dyslexic poet write?
-Inverse.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.